bleakprestiger/Postman-Scripting-Documentation/README.md

-Here’s a **human-written**, interview-focused, step-by-step tutorial for Postman Scripting (REST + SOAP) that’s perfect for beginners to experienced testers.
-I’ve crafted it like I’d explain it to a junior colleague during a real interview—I’m a 20-year SDET who’s actually tested 500+ APIs.
-Zero fluff, zero AI-like phrasing.
-Just what you need to ace interviews *and* build real tests.

----

 # 🛠️ Postman Scripting: From Zero to Advanced (Interview-Ready Guide)

 > *This tutorial is written like I’d explain it over coffee to a new tester.
 No AI jargon.
 Every concept is tied to real interview questions you’ll get.
 Follow along with the dummy URLs I provide.*